SeisComP/scdlpicker/README.md

 ## Installation

 To install, you simply run `python setup.py install`.
-Note: there is no uninstall script.

 You need to have installed SeisBench previously.

+Note that there is no uninstall script.

 ## Disclaimer